dev-power-up/launcher/README.md

 ## History & Inception

-Joseph has been a Mac advocate for many years and was excited to run all Guidewire centers on his MacBook as an employee of Guidewire Software in 2006.
-Although performance and the user interface were dodgy back then, Joseph wrote several shell scripts to enhance his workflow.
+I am an advocate of both the macOS and productivity improvement and I was excited to run all Guidewire centers on my MacBook as an employee of Guidewire Software in 2006.
+Although performance and the user interface were dodgy back then, I wrote several shell scripts to enhance my workflow.

-As such, I crafted the initial iteration of tools for macOS, but transformed the same set of scripts for Windows parity.
-These tools simplify daily work and I hope it helps simplifies yours.
+I crafted the initial iteration of tools for macOS, but transformed the same set of scripts for Windows parity.
+These tools simplify my daily work and I hope it helps simplifies yours.

 ## Project Maintainer